casangi/cubevis/casalib/README.rst

   bash$ cp dist/esbuild/casalib.min.js ../cubevis/__js__/casalib.min.js

+If this version will be published for public use, the versioned library, within :code:`dist/esbuild` should also be copied to the `casa download area <https://casa.nrao.edu/download/javascript/cubevis/casalib>`_.

 The :code:`cubevis` JavaScript libraries are installed as part of the Python package and are loaded directly from disk at Bokeh startup time.
 The version of these JavaScript libraries is intended to match whatever version of Bokeh that :code:`cubevis` currently depends upon.